DimitarVashkov/article_cli/README.md

 ## Usage

 From inside the root folder tupe   `./bin/articles` to start a CLI that lets you interact with the application.

-## The project

-The code for the project I felt was a bit easier than the previous Flatiron exercises.
-The main challenge was setting up the requirements for the project to run and the gem things.
-I felt completely prepared to finish the project.

-I wanted to continue the trend of using Test-Driven development and tried writting several tests for Article and Newspaper classes.
-A further improvement can be adding specs for the scraper and the cli.
-I didn't use class variables as I didn't really find any meaning in using any.
-The classes were quite simple so there was no need to bring extra complexity when it is not needed.

-I'll probably come back to the project after I learn a bit more advanced Ruby concepts.
-I didn't really use Modules for this project and that's a bit disappointing.

 ## Development